yottta/advent-of-code/11_monkey_in_the_middle/readme.md

 Worry levels are no longer divided by three after each item is inspected; you'll need to find another way to keep your worry levels manageable.
 Starting again from the initial state in your puzzle input, what is the level of monkey business after 10000 rounds?

-Answer:
+Your puzzle answer was 14314925001.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Share] this puzzle.